Wolfgang WOESS

 Back to table of contents.

-Three books and three proceedings volumes
+Three books and four proceedings volumes

 1. W. Woess: Denumerable Markov Chains - Generating Functions, Boundary Theory, Random Walks on Trees , EMS Textbooks in Mathematics, European Mathematical Society Publishing House, xviii+351 pages, 2009.